jbock-java/jbock/README.md

 Note that `path` is a required parameter, and `verbosity` is optional.
-This is determined by the parameter type, using the following rule (upper left corner applies for both parameters):
+This is determined by the parameter type, using the following "matching" rules (upper left corner applies for both parameters):

 <table style="border-collapse: collapse">
 <tr>